IME No-Show Lawyer in NY

 Do the Reasons Behind an IME No-Show Matter?

 The reasons for a no-show typically do not matter.
 What matters is whether the patient or the patient’s attorney had communicated with the insurance carrier about the patient’s inability to attend an IME appointment.
 If a patient had timely communicated with the insurer and worked in good faith to reschedule the IME, that would be a valid excuse.

 Regardless of the “why,” after two no-shows, an insurance company will typically deny an IME to the claimant all the way back to the date of the accident.
 This leaves the medical facility currently treating them unable to collect payments for services already rendered and those scheduled for future dates.

-It takes two no-shows, to the same IME specialist, for an insurer to sustain a denial based on failure to attend IMEs.
 An IME scheduling letter is treated as a verification request; therefore, all the rules that apply to verification requests apply to IME request letters as well.
-Furthermore, the regulations state that an injured party must attend an IME: “when, and as often as, the insurer may reasonably require.”
-If the injured person fails to attend two IME requests, it entitles the no-fault insurer to deny benefits retroactively to the date of loss.
+Furthermore, the regulations state that an injured party must attend an IME “when, and as often as, the insurer may reasonably require.”
+If the injured person fails to attend two IME requests, it entitles the No-Fault insurer to deny benefits retroactively to the date of loss.

-Furthermore, the insurance carrier must show evidence that requests for such IMEs were mailed to the injured person.
-If the insurance carrier is able to prove that the IME requests were properly mailed, the insurer must then present evidence that the injured party actually failed to attend the IME in both instances.
-We know how to discredit an insurance carrier’s evidence and frequently win because the carrier failed to carry its burden to show with certainty that both IME requests had been sent and that the injured party had failed to attend.
+Your best course of action depends on the specific situation.
+We know how to discredit an insurance carrier’s evidence and often win because the carrier failed to carry its burden to show that both IME requests had been sent and the injured party had failed to attend.